christianh814/notes/documents/rkt_notes.md

 dnf -y install rkt golang-github-appc-spec
 ```

-Visit [[https://github.com/containers/build/releases|the release page]] and download the latest `acbuild` binaries.
+Visit [this page](https://github.com/containers/build/releases) and download the latest `acbuild` binaries.
 At the time of this writing it's 0.4.0

 ```
 cd /usr/local/src/